akalongman/ubuntu-configuration/README.md

 ## Networking

-To enable Networking, and make it accessible to all computers such as Windows also first install Samba:
+To enable Networking, and make it accessible to all computers such as Windows also, first install Samba:

     $ sudo apt install -y samba